 Hepatitis C screening took center stage Sept.
-8 at the first of two UC San Diego Health System HERE Initiative health fairs
+8 at the first of two UC San Diego Health HERE Initiative health fairs

 .
 HERE, which stands for Health + Education + Research = Empowerment, is a new outreach program designed to benefit communities in South Bay and southeastern San Diego by facilitating access to:

 - Education and workforce development